cchiayik/Impurity-Analysis-Case-Study/README.md

 # Impurity Analysis Case Study

 This repository presents a comprehensive data analysis case study investigating the **impact of catalyst concentration, temperature, and reaction time** on **impurity levels** across three different chemical reactors and work shifts.
+📊 Can process impurities be reduced by optimizing reactor conditions?
+This case study explores that question by analyzing the effects of catalyst concentration, temperature, and reaction time across multiple reactors and work shifts using Python, Power BI, and JMP.

 🔬 The study aims to identify significant factors affecting impurity levels using statistical modeling and data visualization techniques.